ndegroot/flask-surfconext-login/README.md

 # Surfconext login demo with Flask

-You can learn how the Flask OAuth 2.0 client works with OpenID with this demo.
+You can learn here how the Flask OAuth 2.0 client works with OpenID Surfconext.

 ## Install